Service is a pillar of The Oakwood School.

 Students provide visits and participate in activities with the residents of The Golden Living Center, a retirement and nursing home facility.

-The kindergarten students, in conjunction with their unit on “Stone Soup,” collect cans of soup for the North Carolina Food Bank.
+The Kindergarten students, in conjunction with their unit on “Stone Soup,” collect cans of soup for the North Carolina Food Bank.
 These students also support residents of Spring Arbor Nursing Home by participating in activities with the residents.

 Members of the third grade join The Good Deeds Club which meets twice a month.
 The goal of the group is to promote kindness and good citizenship within our school, within the family, and as part of the community at large.
 Members of the club are responsible for collecting the recycling from classrooms as well as maintaining the recycling containers which are picked up once a week at the school.

 To help students learn how they can make a difference in the world outside of Oakwood, students engage in service projects each year, including collecting canned food and clothing for those in need, packing boxes of food at a local food bank, visiting with and reading poetry to residents at a senior living center, and mentoring younger children on campus.
-These hands-on, meaningful experiences help students begin to learn that service to others is one of the deepest satisfactions the human spirit can know.

 The specific projects described are predetermined and recurring, but purposely leave time open for projects that students create themselves when they see a need that touches them.
-Our Middle School Student Government Association and sometimes individual Middle School students will be inspired by an event, a project completed in the classroom, or something they learn about outside of school, and will lead a student-initiated, student-driven community service effort to help those in need.
+Our Middle School Student Government Association and sometimes individual Middle School students, will be inspired by an event, a project completed in the classroom, or something they learn about outside of school, and will lead a student-initiated, student-driven community service effort to help those in need.
 Whether it is our annual efforts or an impromptu spirited drive to bring about change, the students and faculty of The Oakwood Middle School live the school's mission and are committed to service projects throughout the year.

 The Upper School Faculty and Administration has assessed the Upper School Community Service program and in doing so, does not require a specific amount of time to be logged.
 Rather, students indicate their service through leadership opportunities and on their advanced education resumes.
 A required amount of service seems counter-productive to the service atmosphere instilled in earlier years.
 The Oakwood Upper School firmly believes in and teaches students to give of themselves as a part of their education and in making a difference in the world.
 (Note: Candidacy for National Honor Society does carry a 20 hour minimum of community service per year prior to the year of eligibility.)